igniterealtime/Openfire-Chat/README.md

               +-----------+
 ````
 ### User and Expert Actions
-1. Code a handler to handle asynchronous events that are pushed over the SIP connection for both user and expert.
+1. Code a handler to handle asynchronous events that are pushed over the SSE connection for both user and expert.
 2. User can ask a question.
 First construct a JSON object for the request.
 It should contain at least the following parameters.
 Additional data can be added as needed.
 ````
     {